cockroachdb/docs/v23.1/take-full-and-incremental-backups.md

 - Restore database(s) from the cluster
 - Restore a full cluster

-Backups will export [Enterprise license keys](enterprise-licensing.html) during a [full cluster backup](backup.html#back-up-a-cluster).
-When you [restore](restore.html) a full cluster with an Enterprise license, it will restore the Enterprise license of the cluster you are restoring from.
+[Full cluster backups](backup.html#back-up-a-cluster) include [Enterprise license keys](enterprise-licensing.html).
+When you [restore](restore.html) a full cluster backup that includes Enterprise license, the Enterprise license is also restored.

 {% include {{ page.version.version }}/backups/file-size-setting.md %}